-In response to feedback from pupils, parents and teachers a decision was made to update the Danesfield reading scheme ready for September 2015.
-These colour banded books, along with colour-coordinated bookshelves, were in situ during the final two weeks of the last academic year, and it was clear from the comments made by pupils that they were very eager to get their hands on them!
+In response to feedback from pupils, parents and teachers a decision was made to increase the range of titles across many colour bands in the Danesfield reading scheme ready for March 2018.
+These new colour banded books, were put in place during the last few weeks of the spring term, and it was clear from the comments made by pupils that they were very eager to get their hands on them!
+We have also added a brand new colour – black – for children who are at the top end of the reading bands so that they can still access high quality material, including well-loved novels.

-The books are from a variety of authors and publishers, however all have been categorised into the appropriate level in the National Book Banding Scheme, which starts at Lilac and progresses, through 14 levels, to grey.
+The books are from a variety of authors and publishers, however all have been categorised into the appropriate level in the National Book Banding Scheme, which starts at Pink and progresses, through 19 levels, to black.
 Once your child’s teacher has assessed your child’s reading ability and allocated them an appropriate colour they will be encouraged (with guidance) to select their own home reading book from the book shelf of their colour.
 Not only does this help to develop your child’s independence skills, it will also ensure they are bringing home books which they are genuinely excited to read.

-Unlike the old scheme, pupils will not have already read their home reading book with their class teacher, so when they read it to you it may well be the first time they have read the book.
+Pupils will not have already read their home reading book with their class teacher, so when they read it to you it may well be the first time they have read the book.
 For this reason it is important that you give your child the opportunity to discuss the book with you at various points during the reading session.
-For more guidance on how to do this, follow the link: https://vimeo.com/132925661
+For more guidance on how to do this, follow the link: https://www.topmarks.co.uk/parents/ten-tips-on-hearing-your-child-read

 The internet is an extraordinary learning resource and is a whole world of fun for our children.